BC Employment and Assistance Act

 Vexatious proceedings

-25 If, on application by the minister, the Supreme Court is satisfied that a person has habitually, persistently and without reasonable grounds, instituted vexatious appeals to the tribunal, the court, after hearing that person or giving him or her an opportunity to be heard, may order that an appeal to the tribunal must not, without leave of the court, be instituted by that person.
+25 If, on application by the minister, the Supreme Court is satisfied that a person has habitually, persistently and without reasonable grounds, instituted vexatious appeals to the tribunal, the court, after hearing the person or giving the person an opportunity to be heard, may order that an appeal to the tribunal must not, without leave of the court, be instituted by that person.

 Repealed